-- Loading performance (how fast does stuff appear on screen?)
+- Loading performance (how fast does stuff appear on the screen?)

 - Responsiveness (how fast does the page react to user input?)

-- Visual stability (does stuff move around on screen while loading?)
+- Visual stability (does stuff move around on the screen while loading?)

 To measure these essential aspects of user experience, Google chose three corresponding metrics — aka the Core Web Vitals: